Relativistic hyperpolarizabilities for atomic H, Li, and Be$^+$ systems: Results and Discussions

-As an example, we conduct a comprehensive analysis of the $2p$ state in the Be$^+$ ion.
-According to the previous formula of Ref.~\cite{tang09a}, the nonrelativistic value of $\gamma_0$ is $10913.57(1)$~a.u., and the corresponding relativistic corrections are approximately $-2130(70)$~a.u. ($-20$\%) yielding 8784(70)~a.u. for the $2p_{3/2}$ state and $-4267(54)$~a.u. ($-39$\%) yielding 6647(54)~a.u. for the $2p_{1/2}$ state.
-In contrast, using the present formula, the relativistic corrections on $\gamma_0$ fall within the error bars, and may be estimated as approximately 0.01\% and 0.03\%.
+The numerical exemplification pertinent to the aforementioned point can be referenced by examining the values of Be$^+$ in the $2p$ state, as presented in Table~\ref{t5}.
+According to the previous formula~\cite{manakov86c,tang09a}, the nonrelativistic value of $\gamma_0$ is $10913.57(1)$~a.u., and the corresponding relativistic corrections are $-2130(70)$~a.u.
+(20\%), resulting in $\gamma_0(2p_{3/2})=8784(70)$~a.u. and $-4267(54)$ a.u.
+(39\%), resulting in $\gamma_0(2p_{1/2})=6647(54)$~a.u.
+On the other hand, using the present formula, the relativistic corrections on $\gamma_0$ are within the error bars and can be estimated as approximately ~0.01\%.
 Similarly, the relativistic correction on $\gamma_2$ using the previous formula is 2137(42)~a.u.
-(29\%) , which is significantly larger than the estimated 0.08\% correction obtained from the present formula.
-These comparisons indicate that the present derivation is more reasonable in the allocation of scalar and tensor components of the hyperpolarizability than that found in the previous derivation~\cite{tang09a}, given that relativistic effects on physical properties are typically small corrections.
+(29\%), which is significantly larger than the estimated 0.08\% correction obtained from the present formula.
+Nevertheless, regardless of the magnetic sublevel considered, the overall hyperpolarizability $\gamma$ obtained from both formulas remains consistent.
+These comparisons indicate that the present formula is more preferable in defining the scalar and tensor components of the hyperpolarizability compared to the previous formula~\cite{manakov86c,tang09a}, especially considering that relativistic effects on physical properties are typically small.